 Gal Nissim, , Grantee Link >

-Gal has worked on a variety of other projects exploring the ways science and art can intersect—including SurveillAnts, a collaborative installation with Leslie Ruckman.
+Gal has worked on a variety of other projects exploring the ways science and art can intersect — including SurveillAnts, a collaborative installation with Leslie Ruckman.
 SurveillAnts tracks the movements of a colony of ants, visualizing the patterns over time.
-It’s a visual exploration of collective intelligence and connections that can be drawn between the guiding instincts of life at all levels.
+The installation is a visual exploration of collective intelligence and connections that can be drawn between the guiding instincts of life at all levels.

 You can find articles about Gal’s work in the NYU Alumni Magazine, as well as a more in-depth profile at Art Spiel.
-Her next Synanthrope Preserve is “Golden Howls,” where visitors are invited to discover the urban wildlife of Yarkon Park, Tel Aviv, and through a multi-media experience of sounds, narration, and augmented reality, interact with the Golden Jackal, and pick into the historical, Egyptian mythological and biblical past, as well as to the speculative future, of this much-maligned animal.
+Her next Synanthrope Preserve is “Golden Howls,” where visitors are invited to discover the urban wildlife of Yarkon Park, Tel Aviv.
+Through a multimedia experience of sounds, narration, and augmented reality, visitors are able to interact with the Golden Jackal, and pick into the historical, Egyptian mythological and biblical past, as well as to the speculative future, of this much-maligned animal.
 You can read an article about her from CAF NAVAB fellow Vivian Qiu here.